tboquet/python-alp/docs/Tutorials/tuto0.rst

 Step 2.2 : Scikit learn
 +++++++++++++++++++++++

-The following code gets some data and declares a simple logistic regression with `scikit-learn`:
+The following code gets some data and declares a simple logistic regression with :code:`scikit-learn`:

 .. code-block:: python